Discrete-time maximally superintegrable systems and deformed symmetry algebras: the Calogero-Moser case: Discussion and outlook

-We reserve to address the problem of carrying out a systematic search for discrete maximally superintegrable models whose invariants and/or Poisson bracket are non-trivially modified for future research.
-Here we limit ourselves to comment that, since a similar result is known for the continuous Toda lattice~\cite{Agrotisetal2006}, a natural system to check will be its discretization, see \eg~\cite[\S 3.10]{surisProblemIntegrableDiscretization2003}.
+Our findings potentially suggest an inverse problem: can one find a new discretization of a given continuous model, preserving the superintegrable properties, by deforming a known symmetry algebra?
+This points a new direction of research and expands the potential for applying the algebraic approach in search of new discretizations.
+We reserve to address the problem of carrying out a systematic search for discrete MS models whose invariants and/or Poisson bracket are non-trivially modified for future research.
+Here, we limit ourselves to comment that, since a similar result is known for the continuous Toda lattice~\cite{Agrotisetal2006}, a natural system to check will be its discretization, see \eg~\cite[\S 3.10]{surisProblemIntegrableDiscretization2003}.
 Another natural candidate to consider is the CM system with an external harmonic potential or Kepler--Coulomb potential (see, for example, \cite{PhysRevD.93.125008} and references therein), whose discretization was considered in~\cite{Ujino_etal2005}.
 To our knowledge, the symmetry algebra of the (discrete) CM model with an external potential has not been determined yet, and due to the differences between this model and the ``free'' one, in our opinion, it poses already a challenging problem.
 Finally, another possible direction could be an application of the obtained results in the context of modern representation theory and Calogero--Moser spaces~\cite{etingofCalogeroMoserSystemsRepresentation2007}.